• Skip to primary navigation

 Jump to Recipe

-When was the last time you made a delicious Pineapple Upside Down Cake?
-This dessert is often forgotten about but it is a super simple, fluffy homemade cake that features pineapple rings and maraschino cherries.
+When did you last make a delicious Old Fashioned Pineapple Upside Down Cake?
+This dessert is often forgotten, but it is a simple, fluffy homemade cake with pineapple rings and maraschino cherries.
 Yum!

 This vintage cake has been around for hundreds of years.
 Long ago, it was made over an open fire in cast iron skillets.
 They would dump fruit at the bottom of the pan and cover it with cake batter.
 Easy dessert that doesn’t cost much to make.

-I love making this cake because it is a no- fuss cake.
-No frosting required because the extra decorations of the pineapple slices and cherries are baked into the cake.
+I love making this cake because it is a no-fuss cake.
 This is such a fun, happy cake that will please the masses.

 close up side view of a pineapple upside down cake with a slice taken out and put on a white plate off to the side